Cpl. Leo H. Dorsey

 the walls of the dry-dock would start to crumble

-Leo was then sent to Osaka #5-B a camp near Tsuruga, Honshu, on the Sea of Japan.
+When the work was completed, Leo was sent to Osaka #5-B a camp near Tsuruga, Honshu, on the Sea of Japan.
 The POWs in this camp were used as stevedores unloading foodstuffs from ships that were arriving in Japan from Korea and Manchuria.
-In this camp, Leo became bunk mates with Emerson McCarter of A Company.
-The two men spent the rest of the war together.
+In this camp, Leo became bunk mates with Emerson McCarter of A Company, and the two men spent the rest of the war together.

 When the Japanese attempted to get the prisoners to unload munitions from ships, Leo and the other prisoners went on strike.
 Even though they were beaten, the prisoners would not unload the war materials from the ships.
 The Japanese finally gave in and took the Americans off the detail.